seqan/seqan/manual/source/Tutorial/GettingStarted/ParsingCommandLineArguments.rst

 Then, we define a positional argument using the function :dox:`ArgumentParser#addArgument`.
 The function accepts the parser and an :dox:`ArgParseArgument` object.
-We call the :dox:`ArgParseArgument` constructor with three parameters: the type of the argument (a string), and a label for the documentation.
+We call the :dox:`ArgParseArgument` constructor with two parameters: the type of the argument (a string), and a label for the documentation.

 .. includefrags:: demos/tutorial/parsing_command_line_arguments/example1_detailed.cpp
    :fragment: argument